In this tutorial you will learn:

-Step 36: Drizzle more of the mixed Nunn Design Resin onto the surface of the Crystal Clay until it is slightly domed.
+Step 36: Drizzle more of the mixed Nunn Design Resin onto the surface of the Epoxy Clay until it is slightly domed.
 Pull the resin out to the edges of the bezel using a toothpick.
 This will allow for the rim of the bezel to be fully covered with resin, making the finished pendant to be cleaner and more professional looking.

 How to Babysit Your Curing Resin